NicolasReibnitz/nyan/README.md

 #### About this fork

 This fork contains updated dependencies.
-It should now be compatible with node 14.
+It should now be compatible with Node 14.

 ###### Updates: